 This Code of Practice is a Schedule to the Distribution Connection and Use of System Agreement (the DCUSA) established under the licences of the Distributors.

-The Distributors and the Suppliers are obliged (by Clause 32A of the DCUSA) to:

-comply with the respective obligations of Distributors and Suppliers under this Code of Practice.
+The Distributors and the Suppliers are obliged (by Clause 32A of the DCUSA) to comply with the respective obligations of Distributors and Suppliers under this Code of Practice.

 This document is generally divided into sections headed “OBLIGATIONS”, “BEST PRACTICE” and “REFERENCES”, which are to be interpreted as follows: